 - No app market to branch out functionality across your site

-GoDaddy actually scored pretty poorly in terms of website functionality, especially when compared to the likes of Wix and Shopify.
-Where it excels is in its user experience, with our team placing it above the likes of Shopify and even Wix in this area.
+GoDaddy actually scored pretty poorly in terms of website functionality, especially when compared with the likes of Wix and Shopify.
+For instance, it’s missing capabilities such as specific SEO apps and AI guided SEO support.

 What’s more, GoDaddy has some decent design features, including over 100 high-quality design templates, a simple drag-and-drop editor, and mobile-optimized sites.
 However, its reliance on artificial design intelligence (ADI) makes it less suitable for users looking for a distinct website that stands out from the crowd.

-When I was building my website I could use GoDaddy’s AI text-generation tools to get the ball rolling.
+When I was building my website, I could use GoDaddy’s AI text-generation tools to get the ball rolling.
 Source: Tech.co user testing

 While GoDaddy also lacks advanced SEO features like canonical tagging, which can be found in builders like Wix, its search engine tools do most of the heavy lifting for you, picking out specific elements of your site to optimize.